Vaanam Kottattum: Music

 The music for the film was composed by singer Sid Sriram, making his debut as a film composer.
-In addition to him singing most of the songs in this movie (except for the song, "Mannava"), he also composed the film's background score, alongside music director K. The album features six songs (with four of them were previously being released as singles), in which the lyrics for all the songs are written by Siva Ananth, who had previously co-written the script with Mani Ratnam for Chekka Chivantha Vaanam.
+In addition to him singing most of the songs in this movie (except for the song, "Mannava"), he also composed the film's background score, alongside music director K. The album features six songs (with four of them were previously being released as singles), in which the lyrics for all the songs are written by Siva Ananth.

 The first single track, "Kannu Thangom" was released on 15 November 2019.
 The second single track, "Easy Come Easy Go" was released on 20 November 2019.
 The third single track, "Poova Thalaiyaa" was released on 15 January 2020, coinciding with Pongal celebration.
 The fourth single track, "En Uyir Kaatre" was released on 20 January 2020.

 The film's album was released at the music and trailer launch event which held on 23 January 2020.
 In addition, the album was made available immediately through music streaming platforms.

 Govind Vasantha was signed in to compose music for the film.
-However, despite finishing work on two songs, Govind Vasantha opted out of the film owing to a production delay and was replaced by playback singer Sid Sriram, who made his debut as a music composer through the project.
+However, despite finishing work on two songs, Govind Vasantha opted out of the film owing to a production delay and was replaced by Sid Sriram, who made his debut as a music composer through the project.

-Distribution
+Release

 YNOTX was announced as the film's distribution partner on 6 January 2020.

-Release

 The film was originally scheduled to be released on 31 January 2020, was released on 7 February 2020.